bradley-mark/AWS-WordPress-ElasticBeanstalk/README.md

 2. In the navigation pane, choose **Environments**, and then choose the name of your environment from the list
 3. In the navigation pane, choose **Configuration**
 4. In the **Software** configuration category, choose **Edit**
 5. In the **Environment properties** section, define the variables that your application reads to construct a connection string.
-For compatibility with environments that have an integrated RDS DB instance, use the following names and values.
-You can find all values, except for your password, in the RDS console
-6. Choose Apply
+6. Choose **Apply**

 **Configure and deploy your application**